MicrosoftDocs/powerquery-docs/powerquery-docs/providing-user-documentation.md

 ### Additional instructions (optional)

-Any other instructions or information regarding your connector that hasn't been covered by the previous sections can go here.
+Any other instructions or information about your connector that hasn't been covered by the previous sections can go in this section.

 ## Article format